gooh/gooh.github.com/_posts/2014-12-09-The-90-Minute-Rule-for-better-team-productivity.md

 It should be *as early as possible*, because it helps no one if you are stuck at the same problem for the whole day.
 You are just burning money for no good reason.
-In order to achieve the team's goals, you are responsible to indicate when you need their help.
+In order to achieve the team goals, you are responsible to indicate when you need their help.

 Note that it's not that important *what* help you get, as long as you get it.